10 Things to Discuss with Your Teen Before Homecoming

 8. Determine a curfew.

 If there’s one thing you don’t want to be doing at midnight on homecoming, it’s trying to track down your teenager to see when he or she will be home.
 So just sit down with your teen and agree on an appropriate time they need to be home after the dance.
-It’s also good to discuss this with other parents — like the parents of your teen’s date.
-That way, everyone has similar curfews and no one feels like they’ll be left out of the fun by having to go home early.
+Boys should be sure to ask their dates what their curfew is and plan accordingly.

 9. Talk with other parents.